Kubernetes on AWS · open source

 cloud_service_public api → s3-public 1.0 GiB $0.00

-Each row is an independent scenario, priced by the same engine.
-The dollar column owns the only color on the page.
+Each row is an independent scenario, priced by the same engine, billing only the direction the provider bills: cross-region and transit gateway charge the sending side only, and the NAT row stacks $0.045/GB processing on the egress it fronts.
 NAT vs VPC-endpoint is the boring, huge fix: $0.045/GB → $0.01/GB.

-Run make demo Community tier: one AWS cluster, up to 100 nodes.
-That’s the whole engine, not a teaser.
+Run make demo Free tier: the agent on one AWS cluster, live in your Grafana.
+That’s the whole attribution engine, not a teaser.

 From demo to live dollars in three steps.